greg-raven/Uncommon-Sense/_posts/2012-11-27-socialism-will-end-our-republic.md

 ---
-title: 'Socialism will end our Republic'
+title: "Socialism will end our Republic"
 layout: post
 categories:
 - democracy